dhellmann/pymotw/PyMOTW/operator/index.rst

     :literal:
     :start-after: #end_pymotw_header

-These examples only demonstrate a couple of the functions.
+These examples only demonstrate a few of the functions.
 Refer to the stdlib documentation for complete details.

 .. {{{cog